Kearny Riverbank Park: Dedications

 Various sections of park are dedicated to historical figures and events.
 In some cases they are named for local dignitaries, such as Norman A. Doyle, Henry J. Hill, Daniel T. Sansone, and Joseph M. Healey, all of whom served as councilmen and as Mayor of Kearny.
 Keating Cove is dedicated to Bernard J. Keating and Wallace Glen is dedicated to both Sir William Wallace and Councilman David A. Wallace.
 Irish Heritage Park is dedicated to Reverend Monsignor Joseph A. Carroll.
 Other sections included the Centential Orchard and one dedicated to Christopher Columbus.
 Another part is named in memory of the Battle of Chantilly, where the town's namesake, Philip Kearny, lost his life in 1862.
-In 2006, many signboards demarcating the sections were replaced in a sponsorship campaign to re-new them.
+In 2006, many signboards demarcating the sections were replaced in a sponsorship campaign to renew them.

 Former Home for Disabled Soldiers

 While most of the park is parallel to the river, Veterans Memorial Park covers an area that travels farther inland, and is situated on what was once the site of the New Jersey Home for Disabled Soldiers, an old soldiers' home which operated from 1888 to 1932, after which it donated the 10-acre grounds to the town for public recreational use.
-Many Civil War and Spanish–American War veterans are buried in nearby Arlington Memorial Park.
+Many Civil War and Spanish–American War veterans are buried in the nearby Arlington Memorial Park.